 Now is The Time to Be Brave

 Because these changes in mindset and leadership have happened relatively fast, there can be a shortage of suitable role models in senior roles within many organisations.
-This means up-and-coming leaders practising the new style must bravely follow their own path.
+This means up-and-coming leaders practicing the new style must bravely follow their own path.

 This shouldn’t necessarily be viewed as a negative.
 Recognising the need to map your own journey to lead from the front is empowering.
 And when you accept the responsibility, you become the role model for the next generation coming through.